tvanantwerp/tomvanantwerp.com/notes/world-without-email.md

 ---
 title: "A World Without Email"
-excerpt: A summary of Cal Newport's vision of a workplace divorced from the frantic back-and-forth of email and instant messaging.
+description: A summary of Cal Newport's vision of a workplace divorced from the frantic back-and-forth of email and instant messaging.
 tags:
   - Notes
   - Cal Newport